-Due to the abundant winter precipitation, many annuals grew in 2019.
-We took this opportunity to look for some rare annual species that are only found in the wetter years.
-Species of interest were Geyer's Milkvetch (Astagalus geyeri var. geyeri), Yellow Spinescape (Goodmania luteola), Nevada Orcytes (Oryctes nevadensis), Inyo Phacelia (Phacelia inyoensis), and Parish's Popcorn Flower (Plagiobothrys parishii).
+Due to the lack of winter precipitation, many annuals did not grow in 2021, and Inyo County staff did not look for rare annual species that are only found in the wetter years.
+In wetter years species of interest are Geyer's Milkvetch (Astragalus geyeri var. geyeri), Yellow Spinescape (Goodmania luteola), Nevada Oryctes (Oryctes nevadensis), Inyo Phacelia (Phacelia inyoensis), and Parish's Popcorn Flower (Plagiobothrys parishii).